The secret to storing your leaves

 Don’t use a salad spinner as this will damage their tender tentacles.
 Let drain for 15 minutes or so.
 If you know you’re not the whole plant eating type of person keep it real and trim whatever you know you won’t use.
 Throw in the ‘for soup broth’ container or whatever mindful disposal you choose.

-3. Gently pack your calico greens bag (complimentary and available on market day, just ask!) with your dewy leaves, give it a light shake to create space.
-Your market bag is just as good, a tea towel tends to squash.
+3. Gently place your greens with their dewy leaves in a damp calico bag, give it a light shake to create space.
+Your market bag is perfect, a tea towel tends to squash.

 4. Tie the handles loosely and store in your crisper.